Smoking Cessation - Prevention Summary Table

 Measure

-Attempt to quit: The percentage of adult smokers aged 18 years and older who attempted smoking cessation within the past 12 months.
-The attempt-to-quit measure includes both current smokers who smoke every day or some days and who, at the time of the survey, had quit smoking for at least 1 day during the past 12 months, as well as recent former smokers, who quit smoking less than or equal to 1 year ago.
+Attempt to quit: The percentage of adults (aged 18 years and older) who attempted to quit smoking within the past 12 months.
+The numerator of this measure includes both people who currently smoke every day or some days and who, at the time of the survey, had quit smoking for at least 1 day during the past 12 months, as well as people who quit smoking less than or equal to 1 year ago.
+The denominator of this measure includes all adults who smoked 12 months prior to the survey.

 Desired Direction Rising